barelyhuman/reaper.is/pages/now.md

 I'd like to build something like SequelPro, with a similar UI as well, that app is gold but for postgres and if possible use shared connector code so the UI can be built for other platforms later on.

+#### `codename` : retempo

+A beautiful and really well designed email client that focuses on async workflows.
+The original idea is based off of [Tempo](https://www.yourtempo.co) , the email client I currently use and probably the only Electron app I really like simply because of the beautiful UI/UX and minimalism of the client.

+Plus, the client is barely ever open so it's all good.

+You can write a similar one in native if you wish to, I wouldn't really complain.

+Other things to consider
+- offline device storage instead of google drive / cloud storage.
+- Similar todo functionality for mails
+- Doesn't need the switchable buttons (that's too much for native UI, go ahead if you're doing web)

 ### Web